Mayfield Regeneration Project

 Project Information:

-Mayfield Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 40km southwest of Charleville in South West Queensland.
-Registered in August 2015, the project covers a substantial area of 19,427 hectares.
-The surrounding region is situated within the Mulga Lands bioregion, an area historically dominated by pastoral leases used for sheep and cattle grazing.
+The Mayfield Regeneration Project is a carbon farming initiative located approximately 40 kilometres southwest of Charleville in South West Queensland.
+Registered in August 2015, the project spans a significant area of 19,427 hectares within the Murweh Shire.
+The region is situated in the Mulga Lands bioregion, an area historically dominated by sheep and cattle grazing operations.